-Chefs all across the world dedicate their lives to earning just one coveted star, in recognition of their excellence.
-Breaking the barriers of Michelin star standards, there are those select few who have managed to collect an astounding number of stars in their constellation.
-We take a look at the world’s most decorated Michelin star chefs, and why they are considered to be the best chefs in the world.
+Chefs all across the world dedicate their lives to earning just one coveted star in recognition of their excellence.
+But there are those select few who have managed to collect an astounding number of stars in their constellation of fine dining restaurants.

-Alain Ducasse – 17 Michelin Stars
+Alain Ducasse – 19 Michelin Stars

-Considered by many to be the best chef in the world, he’s built a business empire over the years with 36 restaurants spanning across the globe.
+Considered by many to be one of the best chefs in the world, he’s built a business empire over the years with 36 restaurants spanning across the globe.
 He’s also one of only two chefs to hold 21 Michelin stars throughout his career and the first chef to own restaurants carrying three Michelin Stars in three cities.

 In addition to being known for world-class French cuisine, Ducasse is the only chef on this list who has sent his food into space.
 In 2015, Ducasse sent meals to astronauts orbiting Earth aboard the International Space Station, an accomplishment that Ducasse said he viewed as conquering ‘ the final frontier (of cooking)’.

 Pierre Gagnaire – 14 Michelin Stars